At-Large Position 5

 Resilient Sidewalks

 The Resilient Sidewalks Plan was created to assess the state of sidewalks and develop scalable solutions to address pedestrian mobility needs without contributing to flooding impacts.
-The plan, completed on June 1, 2023, includes a citywide toolkit and resilient community sidewalks plans for both the Gulftonand Kashmere Gardens communities.
+The plan, completed on June 1, 2023, includes a citywide toolkit and resilient community sidewalks plans for both the Gulfton and Kashmere Gardens communities.
 The plan’s design was funded by Community Development Block Grant Disaster Recovery 17 (CDBG-DR 17) funds the City of Houston received after Hurricane Harvey for planning activities.
 Houston Public Works and the Planning and Development Department jointly applied for the Reconnecting Communities and Neighborhoods Program grant funded by the Infrastructure, Investment, and Jobs Act in 2023.
 The project, awarded in March 2024, will invest $43 million in walkability and resiliency improvements to meet the need of these two communities.
 Once constructed, the project can be scaled and replicated across Houston.

 Sidewalk Summit

 On September 21, 2021, Council Member David W. Robinson and I convened a virtual sidewalk summit with expert panelists and over 300 Houstonian participants.
 The Sidewalk Summit served as an opportunity to: educate Houstonians on the city’s sidewalk rules, policies, and investments; amplify the role of the pedestrian and assert that safe and well-maintained sidewalks are a critical component of Houston’s transportation network; and explore ways we can do better.
 Through this coalition-building and educational community engagement event, the City of Houston and many of our partner organizations highlighted the important role sidewalks play in improving walkability.
 In my time at City Hall, I have noticed we spend a lot of time focused on bike lanes, trails, roads, transit, but we don’t spend as much time focused on sidewalks as a connecting network.
 I think many of the attendees felt the same way and were delighted to see the focus shifted.
-Mayor Sylvester Turner said it best in his opening remarks, “Everyone is a pedestrian in some form on their trip.”
+The Mayor said it best in his opening remarks, “Everyone is a pedestrian in some form on their trip.”